 At the time of writing this article, they have uploaded 308 tracks, all available for free.
 Though, there are some fine restrictions as well.
 Like the songs are free for independent Creators and can be used on YouTube and Twitch.
 If you’re a brand or a commercial organization looking to use their music on YouTube or anywhere else, it’s better to contact them first.

-Yes, you can find background music for YouTube video on YouTube as well.
+Yes, you can find background music for YouTube videos on YouTube as well.
 Recently, I need an inspiration track for my 100k sub video, and the best one I found was on YouTube.
-It’s royalty free and you can even monetize it.
+It’s royalty-free and you can even monetize it.
 All they ask for is the credits in the video description, which is totally fair.

-To get started, simply search for the type of song you want, like – ‘Royalty free Inspiring Music music‘.
+To get started, simply search for the type of song you want, like – ‘Royalty-free Inspiring Music‘.
 Listen to each search result and select the one you like.
 Though, make sure you verify that the upload is genuine and not uploading someone’s else content.
 So, look for the signs up constant upload comment, connected social media accounts, etc.

 I recently, discover some hidden gems on Soundcloud and it completely blew up my mind.
-There are tons of talented music artist on Soundcloud and most of them are pretty cool with sharing their music for free.
-All they ask is for credit link or a small donation.
+There are tons of talented music artists on Soundcloud and most of them are pretty cool with sharing their music for free.
+All they ask is for a credit link or a small donation.

-However, it’s quite challenging to find good music artist on Soundcloud.
+However, it’s quite challenging to find good music artists on Soundcloud.
 So, far I’ve come up with two ways-